collardeau/react-with-state-props/README.md

   }
 ];

-// Use the Store component to initiate react state with handlers const App = () => (
+// Use the Store component to initiate React state, with handlers to update that state const App = () => (
   <Store
     seeds={seeds}